jimiadams/LCA-Viz/README.md

 ## [Full Manuscript](https://jimiadams.github.io/LCA-VIz/)
 This file is the our penultimate version of the manuscript that was published in *Socius*.
 It alters the main inline visualization slightly from the published version.
 In the published version we use the [fmsb](https://cran.r-project.org/web/packages/fmsb/index.html) package for generating the radar plots.
 While those are easy to implement, they are optimized for print-based presentation.
 Here we also generate a more "interactive" version for online presentation using the [plotly](https://cran.r-project.org/web/packages/plotly/index.html) package.
+NOTE: This page will be posted upon publication.

 ## LCA-Viz_fmsb.R
 This file is code for generating the published version of the visualization.
 It relies on the radar plots available in the running the [fmsb](https://cran.r-project.org/web/packages/fmsb/index.html) package.